EN PT

 Milan, Italy

 Antonio Pifferi was born in 1965.
-After graduating in Nuclear Engineering from Politecnico di Milano in 1991, he received the PhD in Physics from Politecnico di Torino in 1995.
+After graduating in Nuclear Engineering from Politecnico di Milano in 1991, he received a PhD in Physics from Politecnico di Torino in 1995.
 Researcher in 1996, Associate Professor in 2003, and Full Professor in Physics at Politecnico di Milano in 2016.
-Since 2020 he is the Director of the “Center for Ultrafast Science and Biomedical Optics” (CUSBO), belonging to the European Network of Laser Infrastructures “LaserLab Europe”.
+Since 2020 he has been the Director of the “Center for Ultrafast Science and Biomedical Optics” (CUSBO), belonging to the European Network of Laser Infrastructures “LaserLab Europe”.

 Hans-Ulrich Reissig